IHateMakingUsernamesForStuff/CustomMultiInstaller/ReadMe.md

 # CustomMultiInstaller
 Ninite but offline and with any program!
-Installation and usage instructions are in the included ReadMe.rtf.
+Installation and usage instructions are in the included Readme.

 Basically a batch script that installs to C:\Program Files and creates shortcuts automatically.
 Excluding the admin prompt, this script requires no intervention.